Hans930v/bambu-a1-g-code/change-filament/README.md

 ## Features

 - *External Feeder Integration (mocked)* – the printer executes filament change movements compatible with an external feeder.
-- *Supports up to 31 filaments* – customizable X-slot positions for up to 31 spools.
+- *Supports up to 27 filaments* – customizable X-slot positions for up to 31 spools.
 - *Pressure Relief and Purge Logic* – pulsatile extrusion ensures clean filament transitions.
-- *Multi-material Testing* – tested with PLA and PETG (I learned that these two materials don't like each other but I tested if it would change the nozzle temp).
+- *Multi-material Testing* – tested with PLA and PETG (I learned that these two materials don't like each other, but I tested if it would change the nozzle temp).
 - *Firmware-safe* – does not modify printer firmware or require AMS modules.

 ---